orcwg/cra-attestations/events/workshop-2025-10-code-and-compliance/pictures/README.md

-Pictures from the event - discussions
+Pictures from the event's breakout groups are captured here.